daebecodin/MarkDownTown/readme.md

 # Modern Developer Journal

-A simple, markdown-powered note-taker and developer journal built with RESTful endpoints Spring Boot and Supabase.
+A simple, markdown-powered note-taker and developer journal built with RESTful endpoints made with Spring Boot and Supabase.

 ---
 # Currently Working On
 - PUT for `User`, `Folder`, and `Markdown`
 - DELETE  for `User`, `Folder`, and `Markdown`
----

-## Features

-- Create, read, update, and delete Markdown notes
-- User management with Supabase (PostgreSQL)
-- Auto-loader to seed sample data on startup
-- Clean, REST-style JSON endpoints

 ---

 ## Prerequisites